ckflight/LINUX_BOARD/README.md

 ![Untitled](https://user-images.githubusercontent.com/61315249/75391308-e1b49d00-58fa-11ea-8e9b-d573de76c693.png)

-  STEP BY STEP GUIDE FOR FLASHING BOARD TO RUN LINUX TESTED WITH UBUNTU 16.04.6 and 18.04.2 LTS
+### Important Notes:

-  IMPORTANT: Use TeraTerm on Windows or Picocom on Mac and set baud rate to 118200 8bit no parity 1 stop it works perfectly.
-The reason of this baudrate is that, In AT91Bootstrap, cpu clock is configured from 400MHz to 300MHz for changing RAM from 133MHz to 100MHz.
-But speed is actually 301.333 MHz and 101.333 so characters are not received correctly when set to 115200 that is why baudrate is changed to 118200.
-Then it is easy to enter Linux Operating system without any problem.
-However in buildroot, u-boot and AT91Bootstrap files the uart is configured to 115200 8N1 no parity.
+ * Use TeraTerm on Windows or Picocom on Mac OSx to be able to set the baud rate to 118200 8bit no parity 1 stop.
+The reason of this baudrate is that, In AT91Bootstrap, cpu clock is configured from 400MHz to 300MHz for changing RAM speed from 133MHz to 100MHz.
+Since PLL multipliers are not strickly generating 300 and 100 MHz, the actual speeds are 301.333 MHz and 101.333.
+This main clock difference changes all other peripherals' clocking.
+As result of this, characters are not received correctly when the baudrate is set to 115200.
+When the baudrate is set to 118200 on HOST side, the hardware and the HOST side can talk without any issue. **(However in buildroot, u-boot and AT91Bootstrap files the uart is configured to 115200 8N1 no parity)**

+ * The steps below are tested with UBUNTU 16.04.6 and 18.04.2 LTS.

+### STEP BY STEP GUIDE FOR FLASHING BOARD TO RUN LINUX

-1. This part describes how board is connected over USB and what commands needed to see on sam_ba program
+#### 1. This part describes how board is connected over USB and what commands needed to see on sam_ba program

-   If linux board is new and fresh then connect over usb to linux virtual computer If linux board is flashed previously with files then connect nandflash's pin41 to ground and plug usb

-   Linux will see device as /dev/ttyACM0 but sam_ba cannot see so type command (It is required every time):
+   If linux board is new and fresh then connect over usb to linux virtual computer If linux board is flashed previously with files then connect nandflash's pin41 to ground and plug usb Linux will see device as /dev/ttyACM0 but sam_ba cannot see so type command (It is required every time):

    	sudo chmod a+rw /dev/ttyACM0
-   or

-   Add read write permission to usb device to not write above command every time.
-   Go to /etc/udev/rules.d and create a rule file such as myusb.rules file and add the line
+   Or add read write permission to usb device to not write above command every time.To do that, go to /etc/udev/rules.d and create a rule file such as myusb.rules file and add the line

 	sudo nano /etc/udev/rules.d/filename.rules
 	KERNEL=="ttyACM[0-9]*",MODE="0666"

     Now sam-ba can see board as /dev/ttyACM0

-2. Before start install these libraries:
+#### 2. Before start install these libraries:

 	1. sudo apt install libncurses5 libncursesw5-dev libncurses5-dev
 	2. sudo apt install make